AfzalH/Laravel-KickStarter/README.md

 You must be familiar with laravel.
 This distribution is intended for developers only

 ## Installation
 Pull it using git clone.

-Run `composer install` or `composer update` . rename the `.env.example` to `.env` then edit the `.env` file to point it to your database.
+Run `composer install` or `composer update` .

+Copy and rename the `.env.example` to `.env` then edit the `.env` file to point it to your database.

+Also set `MAIL_DRIVER=log` in the `.env` file

-Then run `php artisan migrate` command in order to migrate the database structures.
+Then run `php artisan migrate` and `php artisan key:generate` command in order to migrate the database structures.

 You should be able to see a welcome page when you point your web browser to the public directory

+The person who tries to login for the first time will be prompted with the default email/password below the login screen.

+Login using that info and go to users->click on user name->click on edit and set your Name, Email and Password

+That users will be treated as `super user` and be able to perform super admin tasks

 ## Official Laravel Documentation